Chechen language: Noun classes

+Changing the class of a word, for example, from one associated with humans (2) to one associated with wildness (4) may also result in it becoming obscene: zuda d-eza d-u (woman 4-heavy 4-be.PRES) means "The bitchy, whoring woman is heavy."

 Classed adjectives

 Only a few of Chechen's adjectives index noun class agreement, termed classed adjectives in the literature.
 Classed adjectives are listed with the d-class prefix in the romanizations below: